Bromford Bridge Racecourse: History

 The Bromford Bridge racecourse was opened in 1894 by brothers John and Stanley Ford.
 The lease of the land (measuring 42 acre) was supported by a company owned by the Earl of Aylesford.
 The first recorded meeting was on Friday 14 June and Saturday 15 June 1895.
 The first race, the Midland Welter Handicap, over a mile and a quarter, was won by Philology owned by Mr G F Fawcett.

 When the course was built it was out in the country, on the flat river meadows bordered by the River Tame to the north and the west, near the village of Castle Bromwich.
 Charles Richardson, writing in 'The English Turf' described the placing of the stands as: "The perfect model of what a racecourse ought to be.
 The racing, and in particular the finishes, can be better seen at Birmingham than at many places, and it may be added that the course is a good one."

 A national hunt jockey, Bernard Wells, said that: "Birmingham was the class National Hunt meeting in the Midlands, Cheltenham excepted.
 The facilities were excellent, the racecourse stables were the best in England."
 The flat course had a straight mile, and Ruff's Guide to the Turf commented that: "After Newmarket it is undoubtedly the best straight course in the United Kingdom."

 The Easter Monday meeting was first held in 1896, and continued until the course was closed.

-A railway station, Bromford Bridge Racecourse, was opened in the same year as the course, and closed when the course closed.
+Bromford Bridge railway station was opened to serve the racecourse, and closed when the course closed.
 It was on the line between Birmingham New Street and Derby.
 It was open only on race days and did not appear in official timetables.

 In May 1914, the grandstand was burnt down by members of the suffragette movement.
 Following this, the course was requisitioned by the military.
-During the Second World War, the racecourse was used initially as a barrage balloon and anti-aircraft gun site, later for billeting soldiers and as a army stores depot.
+During the Second World War, the racecourse was used initially as a barrage balloon and anti-aircraft gun site, later for billeting soldiers and as an army stores depot.
 Bombs caused damage to the course during the war, but by August 1946 the course was open again for a two day meeting at which Gordon Richards rode seven winners.